vberlier/narwhal/README.md

 }
 ```

-It's worth mentioning that letting Unicorn release memory for you can often eliminate the need for cleanup code in fixtures.
+It's worth mentioning that letting Narwhal release memory for you can often eliminate the need for cleanup code in fixtures.

 ### Capturing `stdout` and `stderr`

 Sometimes, you might want to write tests to ensure that what your code prints out is correct.
-To help with that, Unicorn provides a utility that makes it easy to capture the output of your code.
+To help with that, Narwhal provides a utility that makes it easy to capture the output of your code.
 The `CAPTURE_OUTPUT` macro lets you collect the combined output of `stdout` and `stderr` in a string.
 The only argument of the macro is an identifier that will be used to declare the string containing the output of your code.
 The macro invocation should then be followed by a code block.

 ```c
 TEST(example)